bharatari/newshub-client/README.md

 How to perform testing in React and Redux applications isn't widely agreed-upon.
 Therefore, this following guide aims to describe this project's testing philosophy, driven by the needs of this project.

-We aim to test three general things:
+We aim to test four general things:
 * The rendering of components based on a particular state
 * The behavior of components and how it affects the state
 * The state of the application and how it changes when actions are dispatched
+* Critical parts of the application with acceptance (end-to-end testing)

-The first two points involve testing React components while the last involves testing Redux modules such as actions and reducers.
-By testing these three components of a React and Redux application, we will have a good amount of coverage of our application's behavior.
+The first two points involve testing React components while the third involves testing Redux modules such as actions and reducers.
+By testing these first three components of a React and Redux application, we will have a good amount of coverage of our application's behavior.
+We also aim to test critical parts of the application with acceptance (end-to-end) testing, although this should be done sparingly as unit and integration tests will better isolate problems with the application.

 ### Containers